The commatoform disorder

 Joke emoticon

-On the other hand, Polish has variants as patrzeć or patrzyć, where both shapes are considered correct, regardless of grammatical gender.
+The last of the matters here, Polish today has variants for human visual ability, patrzeć or patrzyć, where both shapes are considered correct, regardless of grammatical gender.